mp-se/brewlogger/README.md

 ### Release history

+- 1.0.0
+  - Changed the batch API to only return the batches (not all the data)
+  - Fixed issue with NGNIX that added compression when payload was large which cause fetch errors in UI

 - 0.9.0 Updated with new features
   - Feature: Added support for pressuremon and new post format
   - Updated web flasher